jessicametzger/grcrfit/README.md

         logprob = CRchisqu + Voyagerchisqu + GRchisqu + logprior

-    The default is None.
+    Note that for most fits, there is so much data that the prior will have hardly any influence at all with no weighting.
+The default for this flag is None.

 - "priors" entry: 0 or 1, specifying whether to apply a gaussian (0) or flat (1) prior to the solar modulation.
 The Earth-based phi priors are taken from Usoskin +11 (given in the crdb data exports), and the Voyager phi prior is 0+-65 MV.
 Default is 0 (gaussian priors).

 # Results

-After running a fit, you can use the methods in analysis.py to interpret and create plots of the results.
-The method walker_plot() creates plots of the last N steps (N specified by the user, or default all).
+After running a fit, the results are saved in the walkers.dat file (a table of the lowest-temperature chain for the number of steps specified in the save_steps kwarg), and the metadata.json file (a dictionary of all kwargs, etc. needed to reproduce the run).
+You can use the methods in analysis.py to interpret these results.
+The method walker_plot() creates plots of the last N steps (N specified by the user, or default all steps in walkers.dat).
 The method corner_plot() creates corner plots of all solar modulation parameters together with the LIS parameter of the same respective element.
 The user can again provide a cutoff to only count the last N steps.
-The bestfit_plot() method plots the best-fit models with the data (cosmic ray and gamma ray), again allowing the user to specify a cutoff.
+The bestfit_plot() method plots the best-fit models with the data (cosmic ray and gamma ray), again allowing the user to specify a sample step cutoff for calculating median parameters.
 It also creates a plot of the best-fit enhancement factors.
 You can see how these are run in test_spl.py and test_bpl.py.
 The resulting plots are included in their respective folders (however, the walkers.dat file has been excluded from github since it is too large).

 # Citations